hi this is me (about prose and contact)

 In 2022, I was immersed in the OceanX Red Sea Decade Expedition, in conjunction with KAUST, National Geographic, and other institutions.
 I helped to organise and co-ordinate the project, logistics, transportation, permits and outreach.
 In addition, I spent ~11 weeks on the OceanXplorer directly, as a scientist in the eDNA, deep sea corals and megafauna teams.

-Ever keen to bridge the oceans with the stars, I was a past summer school student at ESA (European Space Agency) where I led a project on limpets in space, and am a current ambassador for next-gen testing facility Blue Abyss.
+Ever keen to bridge the oceans and the stars, I was a past summer school student at ESA (European Space Agency) where I led a project on limpets in space, and am a current ambassador for next-gen testing facility Blue Abyss.
+In 2025, I took part in an analog astronaut workshop at LUNARES Poland, gaining experience in EVAs, science in space, and analog mission design / architecture.

 ACADEMICS and SCIENCE: